 - The working principle of variable resistors is based on the change in resistance by adjusting the position of the moveable wiper across resistive components.
 The resistive component is created with the use of carbon, wire wound, or conductive plastic.

 - During the movement of the wiper, the resistive component creates a new electrical path among the two fined points of the resistor, which varies the resistance value among these two points.
-If the resistance value is increased current in the circuit will decrease and if the resistance is reduced current in the circuit will be increased.
+If the resistance value is increased, current in the circuit will decrease, and if the resistance is reduced, current in the circuit will be increased.

-Adjustable resistor vs Variable resistors
+Adjustable resistor vs. variable resistors

-Definition | An electrical component that enables user-adjustable circuit resistance | a device for electronics that enables circuit resistance to be changed |
+- a device for electronics that enables circuit resistance to be changed.

 Types of Variable Resistances